ignaciofuentes/ignaciofuentes.github.io/_posts/2014-01-20-zumo-kendo.markdown

 ## On to the code.

-Obviously we need to place the necessary scripts on our HTML page to use Kendo and the ZUMO JavaScript SDK.
+Firstly, make sure to place the necessary scripts on our HTML page to use Kendo UI and the ZUMO JavaScript SDK.

 ```html